-I went back to school for Sunday Times STYLE Magazine, binge-watched Parenthood for The Guardian, perspired profusely on my date with Matthew McConaughey and Channing Tatum for Wonderland, talked self-help with Starlee Kine for The Gentlewoman, went to Terrywood for i-D, discussed fashion and fragrance with Alia Raza for Dazed Digital, wore my best plaid shirt to interview My So-Called Life’s costume designer for Refinery29, almost got into a car accident with Maddie Hasson for Interview, rediscovered feminist artist Margaret Harrison for AnOther Magazine, chatted compulsion with Alex Prager for Bullett and discovered why Clueless was out to give grunge a bad rep for Hint Magazine.
+I vomited while interviewing John Waters about his love of Christmas for Noon, went back to school for Sunday Times STYLE Magazine, binge-watched Parenthood for The Guardian, perspired profusely on my date with Matthew McConaughey and Channing Tatum for Wonderland, talked self-help with Starlee Kine for The Gentlewoman, went to Terrywood for i-D, discussed fashion and fragrance with Alia Raza for Dazed Digital, wore my best plaid shirt to interview My So-Called Life’s costume designer for Refinery29, almost got into a car accident with Maddie Hasson for Interview, rediscovered feminist artist Margaret Harrison for AnOther Magazine, chatted compulsion with Alex Prager for Bullett and discovered why Clueless was out to give grunge a bad rep for Hint Magazine.

 More links, below.
 Please assume that I wrote the good stuff and someone else sub-edited the bad.
 I would never knowingly use “awesome” as an adjective.

 My column for Refinery29 UK, “It’s Lit”, was about books and who’s reading what.
 It ran from 2016-2020 and featured interviews with women in the creative industries.
 You can read the full series here.
 Links to a selection can be found below: